Bill Tyquin

 Bill Tyquin (1919–1999) was an Australian professional rugby league footballer who played in the 1930s, 1940s and 1950s.
 An Australia national representative lock forward, he played in 6 Test matches between 1948 and 1949, captaining on 3 occasions.
 Tyquin played his club football in both Brisbane and Sydney, gaining selection for the Queensland and New South Wales teams.
 He was a member of the St George's 1941 NSWRFL Premiership-winning team, and ultimately was named in the Souths Logan Magpies team of the century.

 Club career

 Tyquin was born in Brisbane on 15 January 1919.
 He went to school there and played for the city's the Souths and the Brothers clubs before World War II.
 Stationed in Sydney with the AIF during the war he played the 1941 season with St. George and played in St George's inaugural Grand Final win in 1941.
 In that game he was sent off by the referee after a clash with Easts rival Jack Arnold.

-After the war he returned to Souths Brisbane playing five seasons from 1945–50 and from where he enjoyed representative success.
+After the war he returned to Souths Brisbane playing five seasons from 1945 to 1950 and from where he enjoyed representative success.